-Business blogging has now become a standard practice, and for good reason.
+Business blogging eventually became a standard practice, and for good reason.
+There are heaps of benefits to be had with a business blog.

 Benefits of Launching a Business Blog